graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 }
 ~~~

-In applying these rules we have added a further method into the interface of `Grid`.
+In applying these rules we have needed to add the method `numberOfAliveNeighbours` into the interface of `Grid`.

 ~~~ java
 public interface Grid {